flipacholas/Architecture-of-consoles/articles/nes.Rmd.md

 :::

-Noise is basically a set of random waveforms that sound like white static.
-One channel is allocated for it.

-Games use the noise channel for percussion or *ambient* effects.

-This channel has only 32 *presets* available.
+The concept of 'Noise' is attributed to a series of waveforms that don't follow any pattern or order.
+In turn, our ears interpret it as white static.
+Having said that, the APU allocates one channel that can play different kinds of noise.

+Behind the scenes, the noise generator relies on an envelope generator (similar to the Pulse channel) which gets randomly muted by an OR gate [@audio-apunoise].
+The condition for muting depends on the value of a 15-bit shift register connected to a feedback loop.
+All in all, this makes the circuitry output a signal with _pseudo-unpredictable_ patterns, therefore noise.

+In terms of control, 4 bits alter the period of the envelope generator and one bit alters the 'Mode' of the shift register.
+That leaves 32 noise presets available.
 Half (16) of these presets produce **clean static**, and the other half produce **robotic static**.

+Generally speaking, games use the noise channel for percussion or ambient effects.

 #### Sample {.tab}